 7. Set up shipping and payments.
 Configure your shipping zones and rates.
 Connect a payment provider like Shopify Payments, PayPal, or Stripe.
 You will need this ready before your first real sale.

 8. Place a test order.
 Turn on Shopify’s test mode (Bogus Gateway) and run through the full checkout process.
 Check that order confirmations, shipping notifications, and inventory counts update correctly.
-Also test on your phone - over half of Shopify traffic comes from mobile devices.
+Also test on your phone, because over half of Shopify traffic comes from mobile devices.

 Before you sign up, know exactly what the free trial includes and what it does not.
 This saves you from surprises on day 3.